VEXG/experimental/python/py_terminal/README.md

 ## Py terminal

-all files in this folders need be executed by using the terminal / cmd, because it needs input
+All files in this folders need be executed by using the terminal / cmd, because it needs input